Laz4rz/matryoshka/README.md

 # matryoshka

 ### Early results
-Implemented the unsupervised part of *Matryoshka-Adaptor: Unsupervised and Supervised Tuning for Smaller Embedding Dimensions*, by training with pairwise loss, top-k loss, and regularization loss.
+Implemented the unsupervised part of *Matryoshka-Adaptor: Unsupervised and Supervised Tuning for Smaller Embedding Dimensions*, by training on the *all-MiniLM-L6-v2* embeddings with pairwise loss, top-k loss, and regularization loss.
 Only the adaptor parameters were trained.
 Adaptor consists of down-, and up-projection layers with ReLU non-linearity, a layernorm and a skip-connection.
 Training and testing was done using BEIR task data: NFCorpus.

 - Only including all of the above steps allows bringing the performance of adaptor embeddings to the base model embeddings, sometimes surpassing them by a tiny margin
 - Partial and final results are available in `eval_gather.ipynb`